 Carol Newman Cronin is an award-winning author, editor, and Olympian.
 She is represented by April Eberhardt, and her fourth novel, Ferry to Cooperation Island, will be published in June of 2020.
 Carol also writes and edits content for clients, mostly in the marine industry.

-Though she does have a phone, the best way to reach Carol is by email: carolncroninATgmailDOTcom
+Though I do have a phone, the best way to reach me is by email.

 Carol Newman Cronin is an award-winning writer of #coastalfiction, an editor, a world champion sailor, and an Olympian.
 Since 1998 she has written, edited, and designed for the marine industry, working initially under the company name Live Wire.
 In 2004, she crowned a lifetime of competitive achievement by winning two races for the USA at the Olympics in Athens—the homework needed to finish her third novel.
 She was a member of the elite US Sailing Team from 2001–2007 and won the 2018 Snipe Women’s Worlds.